-300 years of watchmaking history unfolded into the 21st century.
+300 years of watch and clock making unfolded into the 21st century

 For centuries, the Pinchbeck name has been associated with fine clocks and watches.
 The story begins in 18th Century London, where Christopher Pinchbeck I created musical and astronomical clocks, and invented the substitute for gold that still bears his name.
 Three hundred years later, a Pinchbeck is still producing luxury watches in England.